March 7, 2022

 Integrating a non-matching or bad product can lead to reader drop-out, and you don’t want that.

 The most common form of affiliate marketing uses engagement with sponsored links as a metric of performance.
-So, every time a reader purchases from an affiliate link, you get some form of revenue.
+So, every time a reader purchases from an affiliate tracking link, you get some form of revenue.

 Amazon’s affiliate program is the most popular one in the world.
 However, many big companies like Nike, Adidas, Walmart, Target, etc. also have affiliate programs you can look at.